 [This is a review of the Shooter season 2 finale.
 There will be SPOILERS.]

-Upon Shooter‘s return to USA Network with its season 2 premiere in July, the action/drama did what almost any similarly styled show would, entering its sophomore run.
+Upon Shooter‘s return to USA Network with its season 2 premiere in July, the action/drama did what almost any similarly styled show would.
 It promised a bigger, more explosive, action-packed season with a more dangerous villain and higher stakes than we had previously seen in season 1.
 Fortunately, subsequent episodes proved that this tease wasn’t just an empty sales pitch, as season 2 proceeded to improve upon the show’s rookie run in just about every way heading into last night’s finale, ‘That’ll Be the Day’.

 Sadly, the finale — while a strong episode of the series in its own right — wasn’t actually intended to be a finale at all, and it showed.
 As previously reported shortly after the season premiered, last night’s episode — the eighth of an original 10-episode order — had been slated to serve as the unplanned finale after an injury to star Ryan Phillippe halted production, cutting the season short.
 At the time, this news obviously dismayed fans of the series, but that news seems even worse now, given the awkward place in the story season 2 ended up leaving viewers this year.

 Sure, most savvy TV watchers are used to season-ending cliffhangers (even frustrating, ultra-manufactured ones), but considering season 1 had set a precedent of satisfying resolution, last night’s finale is bound to leave Shooter fans wanting.
 And one could argue that’s not necessarily a bad thing — especially for a network that wants to give viewers even more reason to return — but remember that we’re not talking about just one major cliffhanger here, but several different cliffhangers to important plot points.